 The size of these alignment adjustments is one measure of coherence of the accounts, and is published in the GDP first quarterly estimate and the quarterly national accounts.
-These alignment adjustments sum to zero annually as output is not thought to be the best estimate of annual growth, because, unlike expenditure and income, output does not feed into the supply and use framework which is used to balance GDP.
+These alignment adjustments sum to zero annually as output is not thought to be the best estimate of annual growth, because, unlike expenditure and income, output does not feed into the supply and use framework that is used to balance GDP.

 Further to the alignment adjustments, a statistical discrepancy remains between the three approaches until supply and use balancing is run and this is also published.
 This is the difference between the sum of the expenditure components and average GDP and is published likewise for income components.
 These are detailed in Table M of the GDP first quarterly estimate and the quarterly national accounts.

 The residual error is the amount by which the expenditure-based approach to measuring GDP exceeds the income-based estimate.
 It is also the sum of the statistical discrepancy (expenditure) with sign reversed and the statistical discrepancy (income) with natural sign (Table L of the quarterly national accounts statistical bulletin).

 Although a limited audience have access to GDP data ahead of publication, those involved in the process are selected to ensure each GDP balance achieves a rigorous statistical and economic challenge.
-A “balancing meeting” is held during each production round, where GDP and its components are assessed against a range of external indicators and a focus on GDP headline components.
-The data is challenged to ensure consistency and plausibility of the GDP balance.
-We recognise the importance of transparency and have an additional section in our GDP statistical bulletins where the balancing adjustments applied – size and the components targeted – are published.
+A "balancing meeting" is held during each production round, where GDP and its components are assessed against a range of external indicators and a focus on GDP headline components.
+The data are challenged to ensure consistency and plausibility of the GDP balance.
+We recognise the importance of transparency and have an additional section in our GDP statistical bulletins where the balancing adjustments applied - size and the components targeted - are published.